 {\bf c)} Subgroup with an odd number of generators as in Fig.~\ref{I2}d.
 Since it is not possible to split the generators in two commuting subsets, this subgroup never appears.

-{\bf d)} Subgroup with an even number of $m$ generators, as in Fig.~\ref{I2}b, $G=h_1h_2\cdot h_m$.
-We can separate $G$ in two commuting sets $G=g_og_{e}=g_{e}g_o$ where $g_o=h_1h_3\cdots h_{m/2}$ and $g_{e}=h_2h_4\cdots h_m$.
+{\bf d)} Subgroup with an even number of $m$ generators, as in Fig.~\ref{I2}b, $g=h_1h_2\cdot h_m$.
+We can separate $g$ in two commuting sets $g=g_og_{e}=g_{e}g_o$ where $g_o=h_1h_3\cdots h_{m/2}$ and $g_{e}=h_2h_4\cdots h_m$.
 It is simple to see that $g_og_{e} = -g_{e}g_o$.
 This imply that the additions of the words where the subgroups $g_o$ and $g_{e}$ appear in reverse order vanishes.

-{\bf e)} Subgroup $G=h_1h_2\cdots h_m$ where the links connecting the non-commuting generators form a closed loop, as in Fig.~\ref{I2}c and Fig.~\ref{I2}d.
-If $m$ is odd like in Fig.\ref{I2}d it is impossible to split $G$ in two separate commuting sets.
-In the case where $m$ is even, as in Fig.~\ref{I2}c, we can separate $G=g_og_{e}=g_eg_o$ where $g_o=h_1h_3\cdots h_{m/2}$ and $g_{e}=h_2h_4\cdots h_m$.
+{\bf e)} Subgroup $g=h_1h_2\cdots h_m$ where the links connecting the non-commuting generators form a closed loop, as in Fig.~\ref{I2}c and Fig.~\ref{I2}d.
+In the case where $m$ is even, as in Fig.~\ref{I2}c, we can separate $g=g_og_{e}=g_eg_o$ where $g_o=h_1h_3\cdots h_{m/2}$ and $g_{e}=h_2h_4\cdots h_m$.
 However distinct from the case b), now $g_og_e=g_eg_o$ and the addition of the words with the two possible ordering give us $g_eg_o+g_og_e \neq 0$.
 This means we should not have in the algebra non-commutative loops of operators like in Fig.~\ref{I2}c or Fig.~\ref{I2}d in order to satisfy the inversion relation.
 This type of loops happens when the generators are attached to the sites of periodic lattices.
 This imply that the inversion relations, at least defined as in \rf{2.30}, is not valid in this case.
 More general inversion relations, distinct from \rf{2.30} is expected in this case.

-{\bf f)} Subgroup $G$ containing closed loops of non-commuting operators like Fig.~\ref{I2}e and Fig.{I2}f.
+{\bf f)} Subgroup $g$ containing closed loops of non-commuting operators like Fig.~\ref{I2}e and Fig.~\ref{I2}f.
 This type of subgroup does not exist since in this case we have a generator ($\square $) connected with 3 commuting generators ($\triangle_1,\triangle_2$ and $\triangle_3$).
 This violates the condition derived in section II, that ensures the involution $[Q_M^{(\ell)},Q_M^{(\ell')}]=0$ of the charges.